Strep Throat Treatment Clinic in Sultan, WA

 Strep throat is a highly contagious infection that can be painful in some cases.
 Some other symptoms are fever, red and swollen tonsils, and pain when swallowing.
 Treatment can help limit the spread of the disease and provide immediate relief.
-Strep throat treatment is available at Invara Pharmacy & Clinic.
+At Invara Pharmacy & Clinic, Dr. Simeon Roth, PharmD can help get you the appropriate treatment you need.
 We are located at 31111 U.S. Rte 2, Sultan, WA 98294.
 For more information, contact us or schedule an appointment online.

 Table of Contents: